13 Forex CRM Features Brokers Need in 2026

 The right forex CRM is the operational backbone of your brokerage.
 It connects your trading platform, payment systems, compliance workflows, and client management into a single system that your team actually wants to use.

-When evaluating CRM systems in 2026, don’t just compare feature lists.
+When evaluating CRM systems in 2026, do not just compare feature lists.
 Test the features that matter most to your specific business model, verify the integration depth with your trading platform, and make sure the system can grow with you.

 Frequently Asked Questions